Thank you for visiting the Continuing Education FAQ page

 Below you will find a list of our most popular questions.
 If you are having a difficult time finding an answer, please visit our Contact Page to reach a member of our team.

 How do I register for a Continuing Education class?To register, click on Browse in the top left corner of this page to view our class offerings and register online.
-You may also call Continuing Education at 970-378-3597 to register over the phone or come into our office to register in person at:
+You may also call Continuing Education at 970-667-4611 to register over the phone.

 Where can I get directions to my class location?Directions are listed in the class details when we register for the class.
 If you still have questions about location, please contact Continuing Education.